Physics-50/Module-3/docs/weak3.md

 + The slope you obtained from your plot, including the uncertainty.

-+ The wavelength you have determined for your laser, with uncertainty.
++ The wavelength you have determined for your laser, with uncertainty from both the 500 line/mm gratings (last week's data) and 1000 line/mm gratings (this week's data).

-+ A plot of calculated wavelength vs. diffraction grating spacing (two data points, with uncertainty).
-This plot will combine your data from this week and from checkpoint #2 (wavelength determined using the 500 lines/mm grating(s)).
-This plot will be graded on both your results and figure mechanics.
++ An answer to the question: Would you feel comfortable using these two wavelength values ?
+If not what do you think might be going on and what are you going to do about it?

-+ A response to the brief questions on Gradescope regarding your results
++ An estimate of the pixel spacing for the LCD screen.

 It may be that you have done very careful experimental work and your results still are not in agreement.
 We will explore this more next week.